 Her father died and made her heir to the throne.
 His brother, who was standing next to him when he uttered the words on his deathbed, set himself to kill Integra since he was “supposed” to be the successor.
 Really he just wanted the money and power.

-He chases Integra to the basement where there lies a creature which appears to be dead, in a straight jacket.
-He shoots her in the shoulder and some of her blood lands next to its feet, and to everyone’s surprise the creature begins lapping it up and using it as food to gain energy.
+He chases Integra to the basement where there lies a creature that appears to be dead, in a straight jacket.
+He shoots her in the shoulder and some of her blood lands next to its feet, and to everyone’s surprise, the creature begins lapping it up and using it as food to gain energy.
 He then proceeds to protect Integra and kill her assailants while taking many pistol shots to the face in the process, thereby sparking the master/slave relationship between Integra and Alucard and a way for her to fulfill her newly found responsibility.

 As the show progresses and the threats become more intense we see Alucard give away some of his character.
 Mind you, he’s not developing, he’s giving it away – a welcome breath of fresh air in an era of “he started out like crap and now he’s completely on top of everything” which grows old and stagnant after a while.